sallamy2580/script-solana-nft/README.md

 # Solana-NFT-Unique-Holders-Checker
 This is a simple Typescript script that takes in a Solana NFT projects Candy Machine V1 ID and outputs the number of unique holders of a 1/1 NFT project (Unique Mint Address).

-The program retrieves all mint addresses associated with a Candy Machine V1 ID, it then adds all owners to a set and prints the length of the set.

 This program uses https://ssc-dao.genesysgo.net (line 8), you can speed up the process by using your own endpoint.

 ![Shot 1](https://imgur.com/z80lvRp.png)